 If you plan to install Oracle Database or Oracle RAC, then Oracle recommends that you create separate users for the Oracle Grid Infrastructure and the Oracle Database installations.
-If you use one installation owner, then when you want to perform administration tasks, you must change the value for \$ORACLE\HOME to the instance you want to administer (ASM, in the Oracle Grid Infrastructure home, or the database in the Oracle home), using command syntax such as the following example, where grid is the Oracle Grid Infrastructure home:
+If you use one installation owner, then when you want to perform administration tasks, you must change the value for \$ORACLE HOME to the instance you want to administer (Oracle ASM, in the Oracle Grid Infrastructure home, or the database in the Oracle home), using command syntax such as the following example, where grid is the Oracle Grid Infrastructure home:

-ORACLE\HOME=/u01/app/11.2.0/grid; export ORACLE\HOME
+ORACLE_HOME=/u01/app/11.2.0/grid; export ORACLE_HOME

-If you try to administer an instance using sqlplus, lsnrctl, or asmcmd commands while \$ORACLE\HOME is set to a different binary path, then you will encounter errors.
-When starting srvctl from a database home, \$ORACLE\HOME should be set. or srvctl fails.
-But if you are using srvctl in the Oracle Grid Infrastructure home, then \$ORACLE\HOME is ignored, and the oracle home path does not affect srvct1 commands.
-You always have to change \$ORACLE\HOME to the instance that you want to administer.
+If you try to administer an instance using sqlplus, lsnrctl, or asmcmd commands while \$ORACLE HOME is set to a different binary path, then you will encounter errors.
+When starting srvctl from a database home, \$ORACLE_HOME should be set. or srvctl fails.
+But if you are using srvctl in the Oracle Grid Infrastructure home, then \$ORACLE_HOME is ignored, and the Oracle home path does not affect srvctl commands.
+You always have to change \$ORACLE HOME to the instance to administer.